Disease Guide ·Kidney Stones ·2026

 6What breeds are prone to kidney stones?

-Persians and Himalayans have the highest predisposition to calcium oxalate kidney stones.
-Burmese and Siamese cats are also at elevated risk.
-However, any cat can develop kidney stones, particularly if dehydrated or fed an inappropriate diet.
-Male cats may be at slightly higher risk for stone-related complications due to their narrower urinary tract.
+Persians and Himalayans have the highest predisposition.
+Burmese and Siamese are also at elevated risk.
+Any cat can develop stones if dehydrated or on an inappropriate diet.
+Male cats face higher complication risk.

 7Does pet insurance cover kidney stones in cats?

-Most comprehensive pet insurance policies cover kidney stone diagnosis, surgery, and follow-up care.
-The key is enrolling before any urinary issues are documented in vet records — even a notation about urinary crystals can be used to deny future claims as pre-existing.
-Prescription diets are often excluded from coverage.
-Surgical treatment ($1,500-$4,000+) is the primary financial benefit of having insurance for this condition.
+Most comprehensive policies cover diagnosis, surgery, and follow-up.
+Enroll before any urinary issues are documented - even a crystals notation triggers pre-existing denial.
+Prescription diets are often excluded.
+Surgical treatment ($1,500-$4,000+) is the main benefit.

 Marcel Janik, founder of RealVetCost